JamilProg/patient_trajectory_prediction/README.md

 --output_file_name : name of the output (of your choice).

-1.3 A npz file is generated, your data is ready for training!
+1.3 A npz file (two for mortality_prediction) is generated, your data is ready for training!

 ## Step 3.2A : Diagnoses prediction